SUBSCRIBE TO OUR FREE NEWSLETTER

 Mamdani has become a viable contender in the race in part because of an impressive ground game.
 Volunteers with his campaign have knocked on 600,000 doors around the city, according to a statement sent to multiple outlets this week.

-New York City mayoral candidate and state Assemblymember Zohran Mamdani, a democratic socialist who is running on a platform focused on affordability, is chipping away at former Democratic New York Gov. Andrew Cuomo's lead in the race head of the June 24 primary, which will be conducted via ranked choice voting.
+New York City mayoral candidate and state Assemblymember Zohran Mamdani, a democratic socialist who is running on a platform focused on affordability, is chipping away at former Democratic New York Gov. Andrew Cuomo's lead in the race ahead of the June 24 primary, which will be conducted via ranked choice voting.

-Results of a poll from Emerson College Polling, PIX11, and The Hillreleased on Wednesday found that in the first round of voting, 35% of voters support Cuomo, 23% support Mamdani, a democratic socialist, and 11% support city Comptroller Brad Lander.
+Results of a poll from Emerson College Polling, PIX11, and The Hill released on Wednesday found that in the first round of voting, 35% of voters support Cuomo, 23% support Mamdani, a democratic socialist, and 11% support city Comptroller Brad Lander.

 The new poll shows other candidates, such as former city Comptroller Scott Stringer, state Sen. Jessica Ramos, and state Sen. Zellnor Myrie, earning less than 10% of the vote.
 The survey was conducted from May 23-26 among 1,000 registered voters, including 606 Democratic primary voters.